ipspace/netlab/docs/module/ospf.md

 **Notes:**
 * Fortinet implementation of OSPF configuration module does not implement per-interface OSPF areas.
 All interfaces belong to the OSPF area defined in the node data.
 * Mikrotik RouterOS and VyOS support BFD on OSPF only with the system default values for interval and multiplier.
+* Dell OS10 does not support OSPF on the so-called *Virtual Network* interface, which is the VLAN implementation model currently used in our templates.

 The following table documents the interface-level OSPF features: